 Customers are looking for a more meaningful reason to choose your brand - because it raises their profile in the eyes of others and makes them feel good.
 Without a strong purpose, you’ll be vulnerable to a rival in your marketplace who does have one.

-Not only will customers leave you and gravitate a rival brand with a stronger purpose, but so will industry talent.
-You’ll be left wasting money on marketing trying to remind people about you, but’s it'll be too late as they will have already chosen their favourite brand and will no longer care about you.
+Not only will customers leave you and gravitate to a rival brand with a stronger purpose, but so will industry talent.
+You’ll be left wasting money on marketing trying to remind people about you, but it's too late as they will have already chosen their favourite brand and will no longer care about you.

 “People don’t buy what you do, they buy why you do it”

 People want to do business with other people who share their beliefs and their values, so establishing the reasons behind why you are passionate about what you do is crucial.

 Your purpose is going to be the big thing that makes you stand out.
 It has to be distinctive, memorable and allow people to connect with you.
 To understand your passion for what you do and is the driving reason behind everything you do.

 It is the motivation behind the passion you have for what you do and will often transcend beyond your products and services.
 It is how you plan to change the world and impact society for the better.